Operation Cornflakes: Overview

 In hopes of further shaking the morale of the German people, the OSS called upon master forgers similar in nature as MI6 once had.
 Rather than having an image of Heinrich Himmler replacing Hitler, the OSS used a stamp of Hitler with some minor modifications.
-The modifications included a skull overlay that resembles a portion of Hitler’s jaw having been "eaten away".
+The modifications included a skull overlay that resembles a portion of Hitler's face having been "eaten away".
 The German subscript at the bottom of the stamp was altered from 'Deutsches Reich' (German Empire) to 'Futsches Reich' (ruined empire).
 These stamps were known as the "Death Head" and were usually placed in the letter with other subversive materials.

 The letters were arranged in Reichspost bags that the OSS had forged to resemble the original bags.
 These precisely-made bags were indistinguishable from the real German mail bags and were mimicked down to the material used.
 The bags were loaded aboard bombs specially designed to deploy the bags near a destroyed train, preferably one carrying mail, and drop the forgeries in amongst the originals in hope that they would be put into circulation with the rest of the mail.
-However, all the prior planning was almost for naught after the Reichspost altered their franking machines on the domestic mail in August 1944, making the thousands of letters previously written void.
+However, all the prior planning was almost for naught after the Reichspost altered the cancellation machines used for domestic mail in August 1944, making the thousands of letters previously written void.

-The OSS obtained a copy of the frank design and went to work again drafting up new letters and with the letters, subversive material.
+The OSS obtained a copy of the revised cancellation design and went to work again drafting up new letters and with the letters, subversive material.
 By September the next blow to the OSS operation was intelligence gathered that no domestic mail would be delivered due to wartime internal power struggle within Germany.
 One page newspaper leaflets called Das Neue Deutschland which contained material that the official newspaper would never print were placed into some of the outgoing letters to be dropped by the 15th Air Force.
 The 15th Air Force and fighter group detachment were tasked with the destruction of the mail train and the planting of the mailbags of propaganda (Cornflakes) amongst the debris.

 The first mission of Operation Cornflakes took place on 5 January 1945, when a mail train to Linz was bombed.
 Bags containing a total of about 3,800 propaganda letters were dropped at the site of the wreck, which were subsequently picked up and delivered to Germans by the postal service.
 Within 1944–45 twenty missions had been completed, reporting a success rate of 50%, leaving the 15th Air Force with over 320 delivered mailbags of propaganda.

+A total of 96,000 stamps were made for Operation Cornflakes.
+It is unknown how many were sent, but it is believed that the "Death Head" stamps were never posted.